lwjohnst86/tagDiabetes/doc/supplements.md

 | 22:5 n-3     | 12.9 (7.3, 18.8)\*     | 12.6 (6.3, 19.2)\*     | 4.2 (-2.0, 10.9)       | 2.2 (-1.0, 5.5)       |
 | 22:6 n-3     | 5.4 (0.1, 11.0)        | 2.3 (-3.0, 7.8)        | 5.3 (0.2, 10.7)        | 1.9 (-0.8, 4.7)       |

-Table: Supplemental Table  3: Raw estimates and confidence interval values for *time*-adjusted GEE models of the association of the TGFA (mol% and nmol/mL) and total clinically-measured TG with insulin sensitivity and beta-cell function outcomes using the 6 year longitudinal data from the PROMISE cohort.
+Table: Supplemental Table S  3: Raw estimates and confidence interval values for *time*-adjusted GEE models of the association of the TGFA (mol% and nmol/mL) and total clinically-measured TG with insulin sensitivity and beta-cell function outcomes using the 6 year longitudinal data from the PROMISE cohort.
 Estimates represent a percent difference in the outcome per SD increase in the FA.
 P-values were adjusted for the BH false discovery rate, with an asterisk (*) denoting a significant (p<0.05) association.